danmar/cppcheck/man/manual.md

        --source-dir=SOURCE_DIR
                        Base directory where source code files can be found.

-An example usage:
+Example usage:

     ./cppcheck gui/test.cpp --xml 2> err.xml
     htmlreport/cppcheck-htmlreport --file=err.xml --report-dir=test1 --source-dir=.

 # Bug hunting

-If you want to detect most bugs and can accept false alarms then Cppcheck has analysis for that.
+If you want to detect most bugs and can accept false alarms, then Cppcheck has analysis for that.

-This analysis is "soundy"; it should diagnose most bugs reported in CVEs and from dynamic analysis.
+This analysis is verbose; it should diagnose most bugs reported in CVEs and from dynamic analysis.

 You have to expect false alarms.
 However Cppcheck tries to limit false alarms.
 The purpose of the data flow analysis is to limit false alarms.

 Some possible use cases;